puppeteer/puppeteer/docs/api/puppeteer.locator.md

 </td><td>

-Creates a race between multiple locators but ensures that only a single one acts.
+Creates a race between multiple locators trying to locate elements in parallel but ensures that only a single element receives the action.

 </td></tr>
 <tr><td>